laguierre/pets_app/README.md

 A short demo of a Sport Shop Flutter application, using Hero and Transform widget.
 Inspired in @stark_trent's design [link](https://www.instagram.com/p/CQ3XpZaD-yM/).
 - PageView.builder.
 - Provider for conserve the state of the buttons and filter by categories.
-Note: Basket and Football don't have any items to show.
-- Fading Edge Scrollview for fade in the edge of Popular List.
-- Transform and animate controller.
-- Animate Do package for fade in left buttons.
+- Carousel Slider.
+- Auto Size Font for autosize the text when scrollinh.

 ##Graphical resource
 - FlatIcon [link](www.flaticon.com/)